Last updated on July 27, 2023

 Noticing hair loss?
 It’s not too late.

 It used to be the common perception that if we wore a hat all the time, it would eventually contribute to hair loss.
 Unfortunately, this isn’t true.
-Hair loss can occur with both men and women but in different forms.
+Hair loss can occur in both men and women but in different forms.

 Hair Loss Treatments for Men